Chapter 6: Building Real Taproot Contracts#

 Script Path Spending#

 Witness order: [preimage, script, control_block].
-Single-leaf control block 33 bytes (version+parity + internal_pubkey, no Merkle path).
+The single-leaf control block is 33 bytes (version+parity byte, then the internal pubkey, no Merkle path).
+Read the parity off the address with is_odd() — don’t guess it.

 cb = ControlBlock(alice_pub, tree, 0, is_odd=taproot_address.is_odd())